Polymere/biorob-semesterproject/README.md

  - Weeks 11-13
 	- Setup for the CPP implementation DONE
 	- Refactored the code to handle CPP and Python controller/logging DONE
-	- Speed up run evaluations for GA WIP
+	- Speed up run evaluations for GA DONE
-	- Setup to run on the cluster WIP
+	- Setup to run on the cluster DONE (in theory, could not run in the end because webots)
 	- New sensitivity analysis with CPP model (ranges from Geyer paper) DONE, good results
-	- GA implementation WIP
+	- GA implementation DONE
-	- Extend GA to NSGA-II algo TODO(to do)
+	- Extend GA to NSGA-II algo TODO (-> week14)

+- Week 14
+	- refactor code to separate optimizers from controller DONE
+	- Implement NSGAII sorting DONE
+	- Implement PSO DONE
+	- run benchmarks on implemented methods DONE
+	- run optimizations DONE
+		- Multiple hyper-parameters set tested on two patients
+		- Changed stride plit method

+## Scripts

+### Webots file generation

+./createGAWorlds 2D_noObstacle_GA.wbt 1 N in webots/worlds

+./createGAConfig 2D_ind1 1 N in config

+Generates worlds and directories for N individuals (needed for parallel evaluation)

+### Sensitivity analysis
+In src/run_batch_controller :

+	`python run_launcher.py IMPL cpp parallel_sensitivity_analysis PARAM_FILE`

+with IMPL being either py or cpp (implementation of the reflex controller), and PARAM_FILE the parameter file used for sensitivity analysis (see data/sensi_config/sensi_template.yaml)

+### Optimization

+In src/optimisation :

+	`python controller.py EV_CONFIG_FNAME (model)`

+with EV_CONFIG_FNAME the name of the configuration file (.yaml), located in repo/data/references (see ev_config_template.yaml) and model an optional argument specifying which model to use / debug mode (cpp model without debug messages by default)